-Relationships in this arena not only occur between the brand and its members but between members themselves, which may or may not have originated due to a shared interest in a brand itself.
+Relationships in this arena not only occur between the brand and its members but between members themselves, which may or may not have originated due to a shared interest in the brand itself.
 Facebook’s Kmart Mums Australia for example, not only houses members that share a love of Kmart but information is actively shared between members relating to a repurposing of their products typically for children’s activities.

 After establishing a dedicated following within your community, you’ll need a strategy for monetizing it, after all, we can’t all become rich as a result of an IPO.
-Most likely you’ll want to achieve this through advertising and sponsorship, affiliate marketing or through holding events or workshops etc. to suit your community.
+Most likely you’ll want to achieve this through advertising and sponsorship, affiliate marketing, or through holding events or workshops, etc. to suit your community.

 To start this business, you’ll need to be dynamic within the online space and ready to respond/proactively predict trends to establish a dedicated online following that can be subtly transformed into a commodity.
 Online brand communities are also the ultimate passion project, so if profit is your endgame, be sure to configure it in such a way to maximize returns without it taking over your life.